Meet the real stars of WSFB

 The Hatchery explained

 The Turtle Hatchery is an important conservation initiative that has released almost 500 loggerhead turtles since it started.
-It has been designed in collaboration with internationally renowned herpetologist Colin Limpus and Queensland Museum Senior Curator of Reptiles and Amphibians, Biodiversity Program and Chair of the Animal Ethics Committee, Patrick Couper.
+It has been designed in collaboration with internationally renowned herpetologist Colin Limpus and Queensland Museum Senior Curator of Reptiles and Amphibians, Patrick Couper.

 Where do the turtles come from?